 - Oga’s Cantina – Even though it’s only a bar/lounge, this is probably the coolest dining experience in Disney World.
 Tables are extremely difficult to get and you’ll likely find yourself crowded at the bar.
 Definitely worth the effort though!

-It’s very rare for them to take walk-in guests, and they can be quite difficult to get large groups into too.
+It’s very rare for them to take walk-in guests, and they can be quite difficult to get large groups into.

-Here is what we would consider the “next-tier” of hard-to-get advanced dining reservations:
+Here is what we would consider the “next-tier” of hard-to-get advance dining reservations:

 - Akershus Royal Banquet Hall – Princess character meal in EPCOT’s Norway pavilion.